Minyus/pipelinex/README.md

 Use [tox](https://tox.wiki/) 4.26.0 to run the optional dependency smoke suite locally and match the CI matrix.

 `tox` 4.26.0 runs the configured environments that are available on your machine.
-The pinned minimum optional profile is currently targeted at Python 3.10 because the requested Kedro/Kedro-Datasets pin set is not available on Python 3.11.
 To run the full listed matrix locally, install the required Python interpreters for the envs in `tox.ini` first; otherwise only the available envs will run.

 ```sh
 python -m pip install --upgrade "tox==4.26.0"